AdrianDajakaj/go-ecommerce-api/README.md

 # E-Commerce API Documentation

 ## Overview
 This project implements a Clean Architecture approach for an e-commerce system written in Go.
-It uses the Echo framework for HTTP routing and GORM as the ORM layer.
-The application operates on an SQLite database.
+It uses the Echo framework for HTTP routing, GORM as the ORM layer, and SQLite as the database engine.

----

 ## Requirements

 - Go 1.20+
-- SQLite3 (wbudowany, nie wymaga osobnej instalacji)
+- SQLite3 (bundled, no separate installation required)

 ## Getting Started

-### 1. Download repository
+### 1. Clone the repository

 ```bash
 git clone https://github.com/AdrianDajakaj/go-ecommerce-api.git
 cd go-ecommerce-api
 ```

 ### 2. Install dependencies

 ```bash
 go mod tidy
 ```

-### 3. Run server
+### 3. Run the server

 ```bash
 go run cmd/server.go